dsdanielpark/ExceptNotifier/tutorials/ExceptDiscord/GUIDE.md

 ## Ready
 Go through the following process to prepare the `_TELEGRAM_TOKEN` variable.

--a.
+- a.
 Select the channel to receive notifications.
--b.
+- b.
 Click Edit Channel in the upper right corner of the chat window.
--c.
+- c.
 Click Integrations - Webhook - New Webhook.
--d.
+- d.
 Then click Copy Webhook.
-API TEST
+API TEST <Br>